farmera/sare_grant/kites_balloons_drones.md

 * Aerial drones (UAVs) are unique among the other methods discussed.
 * UAVs provide stability and reproducibility over individual flights.

-A recent development in aerial photography addresses some of the weaknesses found in other methods.
+A recent development in aerial photography addresses some of the weaknesses found in other methods tried.
 While a UAV is technically an aircraft without a human pilot in fact all aerial drones rely on human direction.
-Perhaps it's more accurate to say that drones act semi-autonomously while being piloted remotely.
-Either way, they represent a significant improvement over other methods discussed for precision agriculture.
+Perhaps it’s more accurate to say that drones act semi-autonomously while being piloted remotely.
+Either way, they represent a significant improvement over other methods discussed.

-Several key attributes make UAVs unique among other methods.
-Chief among these is the ability to receive a pre-programmed flight plan where the height and extent of every flight is reproducible from one flight to the next.
-As we will see in later sections, this capability is especially important in the context of agriculture.
+Several attributes make UAVs unique among other methods.
+Chief among these is the ability to receive a pre-programmed flight plan where the height and extent of every mission is reproducible from one flight to the next.
+As we will see in later sections, this capability is especially important in the context of precision agriculture.

-Aerial drone prices have dropped in recent years but owning and operating one remains an substantial expense.
+Aerial drone prices have dropped but owning and operating one remains an substantial expense.
 While a number of turnkey services provide all-in-one flight and data services, as in any new endeavor, understanding the steps involved and the actual value-add is crucial for success.

 ![](img/drone.png)